 Table D or Post Office Directory for Canada, 1835 1978 reprint of 1835 original pages, 30 pages, card $5.50

 Please see our opening page for a link to the U.P.U., this will give you access to the World Postal Servers for current postal information.

 The Universal Postal Union by George A. Codding Jr. A fine book on the history of the UPU from its founding in 1878 until 1964.
 Major countries as China didn't join until 1914, the UPU still makes news today.
 1964, 312 pages, cloth $25.00

 UPU Specimen Stamps by James Bendon The story of the origin of the stamps and distribution along with a detailed and priced catalog covering the entire world.
 For a PDF file of updated for this book please go to UPU Specimen updates1988, 272 pages, cloth, $95.00

 Souvenirs of the 1897 Universal Postal Congress by Bruns and Weimer A 21 page article in the 1988 APC book covering the meeting and the special overprinted specimen stamps.
 1988, 232 pages, cloth, $22.50

 New Zealand the UPU to 1907 by Colin Capill Rates, detailed postal regulations and much background as to why certain stamps were issued, etc. 1993, 133 pages, card, edition of 350, numbered, $45.00

-The Universal Postal Union Members & Stamps 1874-1974 by M. William Tyrrell The first 98 pages are an excellent history of the UPU and listing of member contries, 1974, 354 pages, cloth, only one copy available, used $35.00
+The Universal Postal Union Members & Stamps 1874-1974 by M. William Tyrrell The first 98 pages are an excellent history of the UPU and listing of member countries, 1974, 354 pages, cloth

 Return to PB Home Page